Approved by the Transportation Policy Committee on February 13, 2024

 Policy

-The American Society of Civil Engineers (ASCE) supports a program in which:
+The American Society of Civil Engineers (ASCE) supports:

-• Truck vehicle characteristics and highway design are coordinated through joint research activities, such as the National Cooperative Highway Research Program.
-ASCE urges Congress, the Federal Highway Administration, the Federal Motor Carrier Safety Administration, state transportation agencies, and the trucking industry to form these strong cooperative relationships.
+- Joint research activities – Truck vehicle characteristics and highway design are coordinated through joint research activities, such as the National Cooperative Highway Research Program, the American Association of State Highway and Transportation Officials, and the National Academy of Engineering.
+ASCE urges Congress, the Federal Highway Administration, the Federal Motor Carrier Safety Administration, state transportation agencies, and the trucking industry to continue to initiate and conduct research based on these strong cooperative relationships.

-• Urban street designers recognize freight needs for access to loading areas, especially in already developed areas where travel and loading space is constrained.
+- Incorporation of freight loading into urban street design – Urban Street designers recognize freight needs for access to loading areas, especially in already developed areas where travel and loading space are constrained.

-• Industry and government should ensure that trucks operating on highways obey legal size and weight limitations and are safely maintained and operated, and that driver regulations are strictly enforced.
-These considerations should also include the growing presence of heavier, electric powered trucks on our nation’s highways and bridges.
+- Enforcement of size and weight limitations – Industry and government must ensure that trucks operating on highways obey legal size and weight limitations and are safely maintained and operated, and that driver regulations are strictly enforced.

 Issue

-Truck sizes and weights need to be viewed in the context of increasing commerce and global competition.
-Continuing changes in cargo movement caused by the deregulation of the truck, railroad and aviation industries and the growth in international trade have led to changes in truck size, weight, and operation.
+Trucks and highway design considerations are complex.
+Truck sizes, weights, and configurations need to be viewed in the context of increasing commerce and global competition.
+Continuing changes in freight movement caused by the deregulation of the truck, railroad, and aviation industries and the growth in international trade have led to changes in truck size, weight, and operation.
 Transportation infrastructure systems need to keep pace with those changes.
-Thus, while the use of larger and heavier trucks improves the productivity of the trucking industry and reduce the cost of transporting commodities, such vehicles also will affect highway operation and safety, and accelerate deterioration of highway pavements and bridges unless changes to highway designs, vehicle designs, and vehicle operations also change.
+Thus, while the use of larger and heavier trucks improves the productivity of the trucking industry and reduces the cost of transporting goods, such vehicles also will affect highway operation and safety, and accelerate the deterioration of highway pavements and bridges unless changes to highway designs, vehicle designs, and vehicle operations also change.

-In light of the steady growth of e-commerce, highway transportation infrastructure is expected to support higher truck volumes and increased interactions with smaller passenger vehicles.
+Innovations in trucking operations incentivized by the growth of e-commerce must be considered by highway administrators and designers.
+In light of the steady growth of e-commerce, highway transportation infrastructure is expected to support higher truck volumes and increased interactions with smaller passenger vehicles as well as pedestrian, bike, and other non-vehicular traffic.
 Operational and safety issues as well as highway pavement and geometric design aspects of mixing large trucks and passenger vehicles will continue to be important considerations for highway administrators and designers.

-State weight limits may not differ from the federal maximums on the Interstate System except where "grandfather" provisions allow heavier combinations.
-Realistically, these trucks must also use highways that are not part of the Interstate System for access.
+A high degree of coordination among local, state, and federal government agencies is needed.
+Trucks often must use highways that are not part of the Interstate System for access.
 Many miles on the National Highway System do not meet the geometric standards to qualify for the national network of highways designated for use by large trucks.
 There are many miles of state and local roads that are even more deficient in meeting the standards of geometric design and structural capability.
-States often balance the need for access to widely dispersed industrial and commercial sites with the need to protect structurally inadequate road segments.
+Agencies often balance the need for access to widely dispersed industrial and commercial sites with the need to protect structurally inadequate road segments.

 Rationale

-Increases in truck sizes and weights negatively impact the structural life and geometric adequacy of the present road network as well as roadway life cycle costs and maintenance.
-With increased truck sizes and weights all highway users will experience reduced service levels, delays, increased vehicle wear and operation costs, and reduced safety.
-These negative impacts must be balanced against productivity gains and reduced costs for commodities and goods and the full costs to highway users and system maintainers included in a benefit-cost analysis.
-Advanced truck fleet management, monitoring and enforcement systems should be incorporated into vehicle and highway system design.
+Increases in truck sizes, weights, and configurations negatively impact the structural life and geometric adequacy of the present road network as well as roadway life cycle costs and maintenance.
+With increased truck sizes, weights, and configurations, all highway users will experience reduced service levels, delays, increased vehicle wear and operation costs, and reduced safety.
+These negative impacts must be balanced against productivity gains and reduced costs for goods and the full costs to highway users and system maintainers included in a benefit-cost analysis.
+Advanced truck fleet management, monitoring, and enforcement systems must be incorporated into vehicle and highway system design.

-Highways and trucks can be designed and operated to improve their interaction, protect the highway investment, and enhance safety.
-Industry and government cooperation in research, testing and evaluation can identify ways to improve trucking efficiency and safety while protecting the public investment in the highway system.
+Highways and trucks can be designed and operated to improve their interaction, protect highway investment, and enhance freight movement efficiency and safety.
+Industry and government cooperation in research, testing, and evaluation can identify ways to improve trucking efficiency and safety while protecting public investment in the highway system.
 This will result in a safer system that promotes economic growth.

 ASCE Policy Statement 276